 “And everyone needs to treat us like we have it, and socially distance ourselves in that manner.
 Because until we have (enough) testing, we don’t know who has this.
 And we’re not sure when they start spreading it.”

-With the shortage of coronavirus testing nationwide, it may be difficult to know whether your loved one has coronavirus or another illness.
+It may be difficult to know whether your loved one has coronavirus or another illness.
 So it’s critical to play it safe and not infect yourself and, in turn, others.
 The CDC suggests:

 Fever, dry cough and difficulty breathing are hallmarks of coronavirus.